NexWeb/iplock/README.md

     sudo /etc/network/firewall

-This command resets the firewall as it looks like after a reboot on a Snap! system.
+This command resets the firewall as it looks like after a reboot.

-Note that when `snapfirewall` starts, it adds the IP addresses using the `iplock` tool first, then allows the Snap!
-Server to accept client's connections.

 Bugs